Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 Initial guess
 -------------

 The initial guess is a vector containing initial guesses for the desired fit parameters.
 The length must match what the program expects based on the number of fit parameters and the number of pixels.
 If this is not the case, the program will stop and log an error.
+The order of the parameters matches their order in the example configuration file.
+So if you were fitting for tage and logzsol, your initial guess would be of the form [tage, logzsol]

 Configuration file
 ------------------